Proud Canadian Company

 Variable-Rate Mortgages

 Variable-rate mortgages (VRM) are a type of variable mortgage with fixed payments.
-This means your mortgage payments will remain the same throughout the term regardless of changes to interest rates.
+This means your mortgage payments will remain the same throughout the term, regardless of changes to interest rates.
 However, your principal and interest portions will adjust based on changes to the lender’s prime rate.

 If interest rates increase and you have a VRM, more of your payment will go toward interest, decreasing the principal portion.
 If interest rates decrease, more of your payment will go toward the principal, decreasing the interest portion.
-Adjustments by the Bank of Canada on its benchmark policy rate during your mortgage term on a VRM will impact your amortization.
+Adjustments by the Bank of Canada to its benchmark policy rate during your mortgage term on a VRM will impact your amortization.

 VRMs risk hitting trigger rates or trigger points when interest rates continue to increase.
 A trigger rate is reached when your mortgage payment entirely goes toward interest, with nothing going toward the principal.
 Your trigger point is reached when your payment is insufficient to cover even the interest portion on the mortgage.
 When this happens, you risk negative amortization on your mortgage, meaning you owe more than the original mortgage amount.